-A blank form in Excel format is available for submitters' use as a separate document.
+- A blank form in Excel format is available for submitters' use as a separate document. - e.

-- d.e.
 Existing CJK Compatibility Ideographs (Horizontal extension).
-To add new source references to existing CJK Compatibility Ideographs, a submitter needs to supply the following information, which will be reviewed by the IRG before submission to WG2 to avoid possible problems. - (1) Table showing the following data for each proposed horizontal extension of CJK Compatibility Ideographs - a) Code position of the existing UCS CJK Compatibility Ideograph - b) Glyph(s) of the existing UCS CJK Compatibility Ideograph - c) Code position of the corresponding UCS CJK Unified Ideograph - d) Glyph(s) of the corresponding UCS CJK Unified Ideograph - e) Glyph of the Compatibility Ideograph in the source reference - f) Glyph of the Compatibility Ideograph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table - g) New source reference (for detailed format, see 2.2.1.d.(5) a) - h) Evidence showing why a new source reference for the CJK Compatibility Ideograph needs to be added to UCS (e.g. a national standard showing two distinct code positions for two glyphs that are one and the same) - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table (for detailed format, see 2.2.2.b.) - f.
+To add new source references to existing CJK Compatibility Ideographs, a submitter needs to supply the following information, which will be reviewed by the IRG before submission to WG2 to avoid possible problems. - Table showing the following data for each proposed horizontal extension of CJK Compatibility Ideographs - a) Code position of the existing UCS CJK Compatibility Ideograph - b) Glyph(s) of the existing UCS CJK Compatibility Ideograph - c) Code position of the corresponding UCS CJK Unified Ideograph - d) Glyph(s) of the corresponding UCS CJK Unified Ideograph - e) Glyph of the Compatibility Ideograph in the source reference - f) Glyph of the Compatibility Ideograph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table - g) New source reference (for detailed format, see 2.2.1.d.(5) - h) Evidence showing why a new source reference for the CJK Compatibility Ideograph needs to be added to UCS (e.g. a national standard showing two distinct code positions for two glyphs that are one and the same) - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table (for detailed format, see 2.2.2.b.) - f.
 Existing CJK Unified Ideographs (Horizontal extension).
 To add new source references to existing CJK Unified Ideographs, a submitter needs to supply the following information.
-These characters must be reviewed by the IRG before submission to WG2 to avoid possible problems. - (1) Table showing the following data for each proposed horizontal extension of CJK Unified Ideographs - a) Code position of the existing UCS CJK Unified Ideograph - b) Glyph(s) of the existing UCS CJK Unified Ideograph - c) Glyph of the CJK Unified Ideograph to be printed in the appropriate column of CJK Unified Ideographs Code Table - d) New source reference (for detailed format, see 2.2.1.d.(5) a) - e) Evidence showing why a new source reference for the CJK Unified Ideograph needs to be added to UCS (e.g., a national standard showing the relevant glyph) - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Unified Ideographs Code Table (for detailed format, see 2.2.2.b). - g.
+These characters must be reviewed by the IRG before submission to WG2 to avoid possible problems. - (1) Table showing the following data for each proposed horizontal extension of CJK Unified Ideographs - a) Code position of the existing UCS CJK Unified Ideograph - b) Glyph(s) of the existing UCS CJK Unified Ideograph - c) Glyph of the CJK Unified Ideograph to be printed in the appropriate column of CJK - Unified Ideographs Code Table - d) New source reference (for detailed format, see 2.2.1.d.(5) a) - e) Evidence showing why a new source reference for the CJK Unified Ideograph needs to be added to UCS (e.g., a national standard showing the relevant glyph) - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Unified Ideographs Code Table (for detailed format, see 2.2.2.b). - g.
 Ideographic Variation Database (IVD).
-Member bedies are strongly encouraged to treat For unifiable characters, which may be present in an IRG working set and identified as such, members are strongly encouraged to registering them as IVSes (Ideographic Variation Sequences) in a new or existing IVD (Ideographic Variation Database) collection according to the procedures described in Unicode Technical Standard #37 (UTS #37) (Unicode Ideographic Variation Database).
-If The IRG will-approves and authorizes the registration of the IVSes in a new or existing IVD collection, thereby avoiding anyno registration fee will be charged.
+For unifiable characters, which may be present in an IRG working set and identified as such, members are strongly encouraged to register them as IVSes in a new or existing IVD collection according to the procedures described in Unicode Technical Standard #37 (UTS #37) (Unicode Ideographic Variation Database).
+If IRG approves and authorizes the registration of the IVSes in a new or an existing IVD collection, registration fee will not be charged8.